Please be aware that our 'Knocking In Service' can take up to 14 days at busy times of the year.

 Most Cricket bats are made from Salix Caerulea or Alba Var English willow, which is by nature a soft fibrous timber which possesses the perfect characteristics, namely balance, power and durability to perform in a Cricketing environment.
 The qualities of English willow are enhanced during production through the drying and pressing of the timber.

 All Cricket bats will sustain wear and tear during use, this is perfectly natural, and with collision speeds over 100 mph, it is easy to see why.
 Normal wear and tear expected from a cricket bat blade is surface cracking to the face and edges and discolouration of the blade, and in these cases the performance of the bat won't be affected.
 Damage on the other hand can occur due to misuse, mis timed strokes, incorrect storage, lack of maintenance, use against sub standard cricket balls and use in wet conditions.
-If damage appears on the bat, it should be referred immediately for a repair.
+If damage appears on the bat, it should be referred immediately for assessment.

 To make sure that you gain the most from your new Cricket bat it is essential that it is prepared (knocked in) and maintained in the correct manner.
 Once the bat has been knocked in it is imperative that you should maintain your bat as follows;